 - When a business retools or replaces obsolete equipment or methods with new ones, it often needs a workforce with different skills.
-Western Iowa Tech Community College will design a program to help businesses retain workers in an environment of technological change.
+Northwest Iowa Community College will design a program to help businesses retain workers in an environment of technological change.

 Community Development Block Grant Fund (CDBG):